 Phoenix cop Charlie Congers develops a personal hatred for mob boss Joe Bomposa.
 Congers sees the devastating effects of Bomposa's drug trade on the community.
 He thinks it's his duty to personally go after Bomposa who's protected by an army of lawyers, money and political power.
 Often charged but never indicted for any offense, Bomposa continues his illegal activities.
 But out of the blue an opportunity presents itself when Bomposa's girlfriend, ditsy blonde Jackie Pruit, is called to testify before a Senate investigation committee.
 Despite Miss' Pruit unwillingness to co-operate with the Senate investigators, Joe Bomposa grows worried that she might talk to the cops, after all.
 His mobster friends and his lawyer advise him to send her away in Switzerland, on a vacation, far from the Senate investigators.
 However, when they get information that FBI agents are after her, they decide to contract a hit-man to have her killed in Switzerland.
 Not having a mandate to operate on Swiss soil,...
 Written by

 Pre-publicity advertisements for this picture in trade paper 'Variety' advertised the fact that this movie was being directed by John Huston.
 Director Stuart Rosenberg then replaced John Huston as director.
-Some scenes for the movie were actually directed by Huston but reportedly he left the picture after creative differences with the films' producers.
+Some scenes for the movie were apparently actually directed by Huston but reportedly he left the picture after having creative differences with the picture's producers.
 See more »

 Thrilling movie in which a detective is assigned a special mission to Switzerland